Daivaradhane - Ritual of Tulunadu

 Agel

+"Bhootogu/Tambila/Agel" are reformed for all daivas.
 Kola/Nema isn't required for every ritual.
 Some only require a believer to genuinely present an offering and prayers to spirits.
 However, almost all rituals typically require an offering to appease the spirits, which is often done by offering food.
 These offerings were not special food instead, the food which is normally prepared by Tuluva.
-Most of these daivas are offered cock.
-This offer of blood scarifies is known as bali which is usually done for male daivas. for female daivas, curry is prepared of Pullet chicken (immature female chicken) and then it’s offered to daivas with rice/rice cake. few daivas are offered only vegetarian food.
+Most of these Daivas are offered cock.
+This offer of blood scarifies is known as Bali/Kori Bante which is usually done for male Daivas. for female Daivas, "kori Manja" is made and curry is prepared of Pullet chicken (immature female chicken) and then it’s offered to Daivas with rice/rice cake (Balchatt).
+Rajan Daivas are offered only vegetarian offerings (Paniyara).

 Alera Panjurli